vault-thirteen/SFRODB/ReadMe.md

 for removing a single item from cache and methods for cache cleaning, i.e. resetting the cache to an empty state.

+## Pool of Clients
+The library provides not only a single client for this database.
+A pool of clients is also available.
+The pool is able to fix broken connections automatically and has an adjustable size.

 ## Building
 Use the `build.bat` script included with the source code.